MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-ha-deployment.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article helps you to plan a highly available VMM deployment.
+This article helps you to plan a highly available System Center 2016 - Virtual Machine Manager (VMM) deployment.

 For resilience and scalability you can deploy VMM in high availability mode, as follows: